shinywhitebox/planner-docs/src/manual/concepts/plans.md

 You can delete a plan by swiping left, and clicking the 'Delete' button that appears.

-{%warning "Note" "You cannot remove a plan that is being used, or is published" %}
+{%info "Note" "You cannot remove a plan that is being used, or is published" %}

 {%endsection%}